 Following is the illustration of what a customer journey looks like:

 Hardly any introduction is necessary about why blogs and articles are important in digital marketing.
+It increases your online presence and drive traffic to your site.
 However, to build the content map, you need topics around your business.

-You can create topics for different stages of a customer’s journey around keywords in the domain of your business.
-Through competitor analysis, customer study, keyword research and other methods, you can get topic ideas for your pillar content.
+You can create topics for different stages of a customer’s journey around relevant keywords.
+Through competitor analysis, customer study, keyword research and other methods, you can get topic ideas for your content pillars and the cluster topics.
+Content clusters can discuss a subtopic of content pillars elaborately.
+In this regard, you should ideally know how to create content pillars for your business.

-Follow the tips mentioned below to get topic ideas
+We suggest that you follow the tips mentioned below to get topic ideas:

 • Analyse customer reviews to know about their concerns and respond to them through topics